 This program is designed to introduce students to the Hospitality Industry with emphasis on Culinary Arts, Baking and Pastry, Nutrition and Customer Service Skills.
 Units will be structured around quarterly project based learning.
 There will be a focus on 21st Century Transferable Skills including communication, problem solving and time management.
 Throughout the school year students will receive hands-on experience operating our student run restaurant and bakery.

 This program introduces multiple pathways towards employability, college, and career opportunities in the culinary, hospitality and tourism industry.

-Prerequisites: Applicants must have a ninth grade transcript that shows an award of five full credits/ proficiencies including: 1 math, 1 English, 1 social studies, 1 science and 1 elective.
-HS Credits: One integrated credit each in English, Geometry, science, fine arts, physical education and elective.
+Prerequisites: Applicants must have a ninth grade transcript that shows grade level progress in math, science, English, and social studies.

+HS Proficiencies: Integrated proficiencies in English, math, science, fine arts, physical education and technical skills.